Summer Academy

 Eligibility

-Tuition for the two-week Summer Academy is $800, with an optional $200 fee for students who choose to earn Farmingdale State College credit.
-Students who enroll in both summer sessions will receive a 25% discount on tuition, making it an even more cost-effective way to extend their college experience.
+The cost for the two-week Summer Academy is $800, with an optional $200 fee for students who choose to earn Farmingdale State College credit.
+Students who enroll in multiple summer sessions will receive a 25% discount on fees, making it an even more cost-effective way to extend their college experience.

 Tuition